 o. - Right-click on microejruntime.lib > Options for File 'XXX'... .
 The Path is ../platform/lib/microejruntime.lib.
 This corresponds to the microejlib.relative.dir. - Right-click on microejapp.o > Options for File 'XXX'... .
 The Path is ../platform/lib/microejapp.o.
-This corresponds to the microejapp.relative.dir. - Rebuild the platform (Right-click on the -configuration project and select | Build Module)
+This corresponds to the microejapp.relative.dir. - Rebuild the platform (Right-click on the -configuration project and select Build Module)

-At this stage the Platform is connected to the BSP so you can build and program a Firmware (see Run on the Device).
+At this stage the MicroEJ Platform is connected to the BSP so you can build and program a MicroEJ Firmware (see Run on the Device).

-Add the Build and Run Scripts
+Add Build Script and Run Script

-The final stage consists of adding the Build Script, to automate the build of a Firmware, and the Run Script, to automate the programming of a MicroEJ Firmware onto the device.
+The final stage consists of adding the Build Script, to automate the build a MicroEJ Firmware, and the Run Script, to automate the program a MicroEJ Firmware onto the device.

 The Platform Qualification Tools provides examples of Build Script and Run Script for various C TOOLCHAIN here.
-This tutorial also describes the steps to create and use these scripts.